top of page

 POWERS AND DUTIES OF THE BOARD OF TRUSTEES

-The Board of Trustees establishes and approves all policies, accreditations and affiliations, budgets of the School, and other matters deemed significant by the Board.
-The Board of Trustees delegates to the Head of School the responsibility for the day-to-day administration of the School, and the implementation of approved policies and programs.
-Specific Board of Trustees powers and duties include:
+The Board of Trustees delegates to the Head of School the responsibility for the day-to-day administration of the School, and for the implementation of policies approved by the Board.

 Policy Making